 I want to have twins.
 Can I make this decision in my IVF cycle?

 Yes, it is possible for a woman or couple to decide to transfer two or more embryos instead of just one.
 However, you should follow strictly the recommendations of specialists and prevent the risks a multiple pregnancy entails.
 Moreover, not all embryos transferred are always able to attach to the uterus.

 Can you get pregnant with twins after using donor eggs?

 Yes, although it depends on the number of embryos transferred.
 Moreover, the pregnancy success rates with donor eggs are higher than with own eggs, given that donor eggs have an excellent quality.

 A multiple pregnancy entails several risks, especially in women of an advanced maternal age.
-Want to learn more about this then please visit the following article: Risks associated with multiple pregnancy.
+If you would like to read more about this then please visit the following article: Risks associated with multiple pregnancy.

 We make a great effort to provide you with the highest quality information.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!